Babiel09/Bank-API/readme.md

    npm start
    ```

-6. The API will be available at `http://localhost:3000`.
+6. The API will be available at `http://localhost:4857`.

 ## Endpoints

-### Authentication
-- `POST /auth/login`: Log in to the system and receive a JWT.
-- `POST /auth/register`: Register a new user.

-### Banking Operations
+### Banking Endpoints
-- `POST /transactions/deposit`: Deposit money into an account.
+- `POST /transfer/v1/deposit`: Deposit money into an account.
-- `POST /transactions/withdraw`: Withdraw money from an account.
+- `POST /transfer/v1/withdraw`: Withdraw money from an account.
-- `POST /transactions/transfer`: Transfer money to another account.
+- `POST /transfer/v1/transfer`: Transfer money to another account.

-## Folder Structure

-The repository is organized as follows:

-- **src**: Contains the main application code.
-  - **controllers**: Handles the business logic for each feature.
-  - **routes**: Defines API endpoints.
-  - **models**: Database schemas and models.
-  - **middleware**: Custom middleware like authentication.
-  - **utils**: Utility functions and helpers.
+- ### User Endpoints
+- `GET /user/v1`: Get all users.
+- `GET /user/v1/search`: Search from one user in the DB.
+- `GET /user/v1/:id `: Get one specified user for the id.
+- `GET /user/v3/login `: Try to made the user login.
+- `POST /user/v1 `: Post a new user.
+- `PUT /user/v1/:id `: Updated a user with the specified id.
+- `DELETE /user/v2/:id `: Delte one user with a specified id.

 ## Contributing

 Feel free to submit issues or pull requests for improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Start building your banking applications with this API today! 🚀